 Dr. Michael Wright: Michael A. Wright, PhD, LAPSW is a Social Work Helper Contributor.
 He offers expertise as an mentor, entrepreneur, educator, and philosopher.
-Wright has maintained a macro practice consultancy for more than 15 years.
+Wright has maintained a social work and media macro practice consultancy for more than 15 years.
 He has logged dozens of professional relationships with public and private entities seeking to increase capacity, conduct social research, train staff, and grow strategically.
 Wright participates on a number of national committees with groups like the Council on Social Work Education.
 Succeed @ www.mawmedia.com

 Gary Direnfeld posts

 Gary Direnfeld, MSW, RSW is a Canadian Social Worker in private practice and a Social Work Helper Contributor.
 From his 65 episodes of the hit show Newlywed/Nearly Dead, to over 300 columns as the parenting expert of a major metropolitan newspaper, to more than 250 media appearances, to his book, Marriage Rescue: Overcoming ten deadly sins in failing relationships.Courts in Ontario, Canada, consider him an expert in social work, marital and family therapy, child development, parent-child relations and custody and access matters He speaks at conferences and workshops throughout North America.